Towed “Conundrums” spooled off steel pipe across the English Channel soon after D-Day.

 Within ten years, in addition to tender-serviced platforms in shallow waters, jack-up rigs equipped with much larger pylons were operating successfully to depths of more than 150 feet.

 Pylons grew in length from the original 60 feet to almost 300 feet.
-Today, jack-up rigs reach depths beyond 400 feet.
-U.S. Army Corps of Engineers Col. Leon B. DeLong further developed the D-Day jack-up rig concept and after the war, DeLong platforms began operating as Modular Offshore Drilling Units (MODU) far from either shore or causeways.
+Col. Leon B. DeLong of the U.S. Army Corps of Engineers continued developing D-Day’s jack-up rig concept and after the war.
+DeLong designed platforms that began operating as Modular Offshore Drilling Units (MODU) miles from shore (see Offshore Oil History).